 Once removed, pull out that part of the door on which you removed them and place it gently on top of another nearby object.
 Next up, insert an Allen wrench into the hole on top and start prying until you hear a “pop” sound signifying that the latch has been released.

-This method works best if your hotel has old locks installed on their doors because modern ones have been designed, keeping this trick in mind.
+This method works best if your hotel has old locks installed on its doors because modern ones have been designed, keeping this trick in mind.

 As long as there isn’t anyone inside waiting with an assault rifle ready, they should take care of most normal situations where you may lose or forget your key card at home (or wherever).